 Will there be any maintenance done to the No Mow Zones?

 The Resource Management and Landscape Maintenance departments are working together to analyze a rotational mowing schedule to prevent woody vegetation from encroaching on the areas where applicable.
-There are many areas throughout the District that this maintenance activity is applied already.
+There are many areas throughout the Forest Preserves that this maintenance activity is applied already.
 No Mow Zones adjacent to ecological land management sites may be included in current restoration activities at those locations.

 Additionally, the Landscape Maintenance department will continue to mow around the perimeter of No Mow Zones to maintain trail user safety and sight line visibility where necessary.